sdrum01/dubsiren_rp2040/README.md

 * Feedback (echo)
 * Overall volume

-The combination of LFOs 1 and 2 alone produces many experimental siren sounds, but the timing envelope adds significantly more dynamics to the sound.
+The combination of LFOs 1 and 2 already produces many experimental siren sounds, but the timing envelope adds significantly more dynamics to the sound.

 >[!NOTE]